GoogleCloudPlatform/healthcare/datathon/organizer/README.md

 *   Post: Only Managers and Owners
 *   Join the group: Only Invited Users

+A note for the owners group: if you do not have a domain when creating the following projects, then the resulting project cannot have a group as its owner.
+To remedy this, we grant all members in OWNERS_GROUP the permission to change the project's IAM setting, including add themselves as individual owners of the project, if necessary.

 ## Audit Project Setup

 Create an audit project by running the following command, which will